 In dental school, I acquired a comprehensive understanding of the basics of the clinical sciences.
 I enjoyed clinical work, particularly the precision and clinical experience necessary for dentistry excellence.
 I participated in screening camps for the underserved and participated in oral health education programs.

 I felt incredibly privileged to have the opportunity to complete my internship in one of the most neglected rural areas of India, where the people were in the most desperate need of my help.
-This experience will always be with me, helping define and give force to my intense desire to devote myself to India’s millions of extreme oral health care.
-The area where I did my internship has one of the country's highest incidences of submucous fibrosis cases due to the very high rates of betel quid consumption and other tobacco-related products.
+This experience will always be with me, helping define my intense desire to devote myself to India’s millions of extreme oral health care.
+The area where I did my internship has one of the country's highest incidences of submucous fibrosis due to the high rates of betel quid consumption and other tobacco-related products.
 This helped spur my activism as a fighter against tobacco and betel quid consumption.

 After graduation, I began serving as an assistant dentist in a well-established practice, entirely devoting myself to patient assessment and management in addition to assisting in surgery and continuing to learn as much as possible, staying current with advances in dentistry by attending numerous conferences.
 After three years of additional experience, I started my practice working with patients of all age groups and from vastly different social and economic backgrounds, providing free services to those unable to afford care as much as my finances would allow, mainly free dentures to the residents of a home for senior citizens, where I also served as Chairperson of the Board of Directors.
 This profound experience deepened my particular appreciation for issues in senior dental care.